Deploy Node.js & MongoDB app to AppFog

 Starting Application 'airport-api': OK

-The difference between the two MongoDB services is that the first one is an older version of MongoDB (v1.8) while the second one is newer (v2.4.8) - the version numbers are applicable at the time of writing.
+The difference between the two MongoDB options: the first is an older version (v1.8), the second is newer (v2.4.8).
+Those version numbers were accurate at the time of writing.

-You may have run into a few error message at this stage, that is normal.
-First of all, AppFog may complain that you don't have a shrinkwrap file.
-Simply edit your package.json and add a dependency for the shrinkwrap npm module.
-Then, either run npm install or npm install shrinkwrap and finally execute npm shrinkwrap.
-This will create an npm-shrinkwrap.json file.
+You might hit a few errors here.
+That’s normal.
+AppFog may complain about a missing shrinkwrap file.
+Just edit your package.json and add a dependency for the shrinkwrap npm module.
+Then run npm install or npm install shrinkwrap, followed by npm shrinkwrap.
+This creates an npm-shrinkwrap.json file.

-The second problem that I have come across was that AppFog does not support nodemon - at least I could never make it work.
-I deployed my app, it came back with some error messages that were realted to nodemon so I have removed this dependency from package.json, removed the appropriate folder from node_modules only to find that the af update command (which is used to push your updates after a code change to AppFog) would fail completely and complain that the node_modules nodemon folder is missing.
-To overcome this, delete npm-shrinkwrap.json and run npm shrinkwrap again.
-Retest by executing af update again.
+The second problem I ran into: AppFog doesn’t support nodemon (at least I could never make it work).
+I deployed my app, got error messages related to nodemon, removed the dependency from package.json, deleted the relevant folder from node_modules, only to find that af update (which pushes updates to AppFog after a code change) failed because the node_modules nodemon folder was missing.
+To fix this, delete npm-shrinkwrap.json and run npm shrinkwrap again.
+Test with af update.

-Note: if you'd like to keep on using nodemon you can simply add a .afignore file into your folder with a path leading to the directory that you'd like to exclude when you push your updates to AppFog - it's exactly the same concept as .gitignore.
+Note: if you’d like to keep using nodemon, add a .afignore file to your project with a path to the directory you want excluded when pushing updates to AppFog.
+Same concept as .gitignore.

-To see a list of your applications you can use the af apps command which returns with something similar to this:
+To see your applications, use af apps, which returns something like this:

-Open the file where you have the MongoDB connectivity setup for your app and add the following above the point where you are about to connect to the database:
+Open the file where you’ve got your MongoDB connection setup and add the following above the point where you connect to the database:

 if (process.env.VCAP_SERVICES) {